SudhanshuShanker/PAGS_maker/README.md

 	.

 **Step3: Extract QM energy for each structure**
-*  run "QM_energy extractor.py".
-This program will read QM energy values from score files and write final values in "*.runconfig" files in global_settings.output_ensemble_dir (settings.py).__
+*  Run "QM_energy extractor.py".
+This program will read QM energy values from score files and write final values in "*.runconfig" files in *global_settings.output_ensemble_dir* (settings.py).
-The format is simple so you can use any other QM/DFT approach to generate similar runconfig files.
+The format is simple, any other QM/DFT approach can be used to generate similar runconfig files.
 Format:

 	completed
 	project_8000